Wainuiomata Tunnel

 The Wainuiomata Tunnel was planned to improve access to the Wainuiomata Valley in the Wellington region of New Zealand’s North Island as part of a scheme to commence residential development there in the 1930s.
 Construction started in 1932 but was halted a couple of years later when only partly completed due to a lack of funds brought about by economic depression.

 The tunnel was never opened to road traffic, and other than a brief stint of military service during World War II, remained unused until sold in 1975.
 Thereafter it was completed as a utility tunnel, initially carrying only a water pipe, but later other services were added.

 History

 Background

 Wainui-o-Mata Development Limited was formed for the purpose of developing the Wainuiomata Valley through the acquisition of land, subdivision, and sale of residential lots.
-An important part of the project was the construction of a tunnel linking the Hutt Valley and Wainuiomata Valley for improving access to the new settlement.
+An important part of the project was the construction of a tunnel linking the Hutt Valley and Wainuiomata Valley to improve access to the new settlement.